You are here

 The medical conditions and residual impairments documented at the final ADF medical examination (i.e. the Separation Health Examination/Discharge Medical) of voluntary discharges is not sufficient to demonstrate a post-discharge incapacity for work.
 The Discharge Medical report may help to demonstrate liability though.

-For weekly incapacity payments to be made to a member who voluntarily discharged (or was discharged for administrative reasons) the person must have adequate medical certificate of incapacity and the delegate must be satisfied that:
+For weekly incapacity payments to be made to a member who voluntarily discharged (or was discharged for administrative reasons) the person must have adequate medical certification of incapacity and the delegate must be satisfied that:

 incapacity originates with compensable condition, not another cause, and